DuBose Conference Center: 1921 to 1944: DuBose Memorial Church Training School

-1950's to present: DuBose Conference Center
+1950s to 2023: DuBose Conference Center

 In the early 1950s, the Episcopal Diocese of Tennessee (which at that time encompassed the Episcopal Diocese of West Tennessee, the Episcopal Diocese of Tennessee (sometimes referred to as "the Episcopal Diocese of Middle Tennessee"), and the Episcopal Diocese of East Tennessee) purchased the buildings and grounds of the old Church Training School and reopened as the DuBose Conference Center.
 In 1953, Camp Gailor-Maxon, an Episcopal youth camp established in the 1920s, moved from its earlier venues to find a permanent home as an in-house program at DuBose.

 The Diocese began capital improvements to the school, including the construction of four new cabins and a swimming pool.
 In 1958, a new outdoor pavilion was constructed to accommodate the growing Laymen’s Conference of the Episcopal Churchmen of Tennessee.
 The Diocese of Tennessee built Bishop's Hall, a hotel-style lodging facility, in 1973 and expanded the “Stack Room” in the Pell Library Building to create the Large Chapel.
 In 1975 Camp Gailor-Maxon constructed the outdoor chapel and campfire area.
 Four cabins for housing youth and camp groups were also constructed.

 DuBose Conference Center was added to the National Register of Historic Places in 1980.

 In the early 1990s a decision was made to reconfigure the board to include several “at large” members who would represent constituent user groups of the center; and to actively pursue increased utilization by other denominations and secular groups to improve business results.

-In 2009, the conference center elected to transition to a 501(c)3 Nonprofit organization, still affiliated with the three Tennessee Dioceses, but run by a 21-member Board of Directors.
+In 2009, the conference center elected to transition to a 501(c)3 Nonprofit organization but still affiliated with the three Tennessee Episcopal Dioceses and was run by a 21-member Board of Directors.

 Another in-house program, Winterfest, was established in 2006 for high school aged Episcopalians throughout the state of Tennessee.
 In 2016 an on-site farm-to-table garden was established.
 This laid the foundation for the creation of a third in-house program in 2019, Healthy Roots, which focuses on health and wellness outreach and serves the nearby South Cumberland Plateau communities of Grundy County, Franklin County, and Marion County.

+Closure of DuBose Conference Center

+On April 29, 2023, the conference center permanently ceased operations when the Episcopal Diocese of Tennessee deconsecrated the property.
+Reasons cited included decreased demand for camp and conference facilities, with the additional challenges that DuBose faced during the COVID-19 pandemic.